Morrison Hall, home of the Kinsey Institute, is closed to the public for renovations during Fall semester 2016.

 See Staff Publications for the list of articles, books, and book chapters published during the Bancroft era.

 Dr. Julia Heiman’s tenure saw significant growth in research and the collections.
-Under her guidance, institute researchers produced a findings on a number of topics, including: arousal response in bisexual men; sexual satisfaction & relationship happiness in midlife couples; infidelity in heterosexual couples; the effects of hormonal contraceptives on women's sexual experience, and effective condom fit.
-The institute also hosted a number of art exhibitions.
-This included the Juried Art Show, which ran for 10 seasons.
+Under her guidance, institute researchers produced findings on a number of topics, including: arousal response in bisexual men; sexual satisfaction & relationship happiness in midlife couples; infidelity in heterosexual couples; the effects of hormonal contraceptives on women's sexual experience, and effective condom fit.
+The institute also hosted a number of art exhibitions and established the Kinsey Institute Juried Art Show.

 See Staff Publications for the list of articles, books, and book chapters published during the Heiman era.

 Dr. Sanders acted as interim director until the appointment of Dr. Sue Carter in fall 2014.